eipiem1/telegram-integration-quickstarts/Course_2_Authenticate_Users_With_TWA_SDK/README.md

 This will create a deep link (e.g. https://t.me/WebAppToTwaBot/webapp) that you can access to check if your telegram web app display’s the user’s id and username

 <img src="../assets/images/image9.webp" alt="Final Result" width="300" />

+If you have followed the steps correctly you should see something similar as the above through your telegram app (on mobile).

+As the initData is being validated that it's signed by Telegram, the TWA will only display user's id and username when it's being viewed from the Telegram mobile app

 ## Conclusion